alphappy/ArchipelagoRW/worlds/rain_world/docs/watcher_en.md

 after all four are collected, current Ripple may lie between 1 and 5.
 The next four Ripple items increase both the minimum and maximum by one stage;
 after eight total are collected, current Ripple may lie between 5 and 9.
-At this point, it is possible to enter ripplespace.
+At this point, it is possible to enter ripplespace (but see `logic_ripplespace_min_req`).
 The final four Ripple items increase the minimum by one stage, after which current Ripple is fixed at 9.

-Effects which are tied to current Ripple, such as the behavior of the camouflage ability and the creation of Ripple spawn, are still tied to current Ripple.
+Effects which are tied to current Ripple, such as the behavior of the camouflage ability and the creation of Ripple spawn, remain tied to current Ripple.

 ## Checks